karupanerura/p5-JSON5/README.md

 (In Perl 5.005, any character outside the range 0..255 does not exist.
 See to ["UNICODE HANDLING ON PERLS"](#unicode-handling-on-perls).)

-In future versions, enabling this option might enable autodetection of the UTF-16 and UTF-32 encoding families, as described in RFC4627.
+In future versions, enabling this option might enable auto-detection of the UTF-16 and UTF-32 encoding families, as described in RFC4627.

 If $enable is false, then the decode expects thus a Unicode string.
 Any decoding